waarongoo/Python-Teacher/README.md

 [![Run on Repl.it](https://repl.it/badge/github/waarongoo/Python-Teacher)](https://repl.it/github/waarongoo/Python-Teacher)
 ### Version BETA 0.2.0

-## Packages needed for the project to work
+## Packages required for the project to work
 ```python
 import turtle
 from termcolor import colored